You are using an outdated browser. Please upgrade your browser to improve your experience.

 Toll Free: (800) 523.1546 · Local: (215) 351.2400

-Three scholarships will be awarded for the 2016-2017 program year.
-The deadline for submitting an application is August 1, 2016.
+The deadline for submitting an application is August 1, 2017.
 Information about the program may be found on ACP's website at www.acponline.org/IFEP.
 If you have any questions please contact Emily Seeling, Program Coordinator, International Programs at email@example.com.